displayfs: Controlling displays remotely with a virtual filesystem*

 I've spoken half a dozen times at Noisebridge's "Five Minutes of Fame" lightning talks event.
 I don't just talk about a subject; I invariably find a way to use it as part of the talk itself.

-Josh Juran learned to program on 68K Macs.
-He is, in all likelihood, the last person in the world to learn 68K assembly language for the purpose of Mac OS development.
+Josh Juran is, in all likelihood, the last person in the world to learn 68K assembly language for use in Mac applications.
+He’s currently developing a Mac OS emulator and a programming language.